Urakami Cathedral [浦上天主堂]

 In 1981, Pope John Paul II visited here, and held a mass.

 When new cathedral was rebuilt, the ruins of former cathedral are preserved.

 A part of the wall has been moved to Hypocenter Park.

-A part of the belfry is preserved at the place where it was blown and fallen by the blast of A-bomb.
+A part of the belfry has been preserved at the place where it was blown and fallen by the blast of A-bomb.

-And the Father found the wooden statue of Virgin Mary from the
+Just after the end of the war, the Father searched the wooden statue of Virgin Mary from the wreckage of the cathedral.

 It is known as "Bombed Virgin Mary".

 It traveled in Vatican in 1985 and in Belarus in 2000 to encourage the victims of Chernobyl nuclear reactor accident.

 In 2005, a chapel was built near the cathedral.

 Now, the bombed Virgin Mary has been enshrined.